-We are happy to introduce Intel® Threading Building Blocks 3.0 (TBB).
-TBB 3.0 builds on the past four years of TBB by adding to the breadth and depth of features in the library, improving performance, and in the Windows version utilizing the latest developments from Microsoft to support parallelism.
+Intel is happy to introduce Intel® Threading Building Blocks 3.0 (Intel® TBB).
+Intel TBB 3.0 builds on the past four years of Intel TBB by adding to the breadth and depth of features in the library, improving performance, and in the Windows* version utilizing the latest developments from Microsoft to support parallelism.

 History: Outfitting C++ for parallelism

 Intel TBB was first available as a commercial library from Intel in the summer of 2006, not long after Intel shipped its first dual-core processors.
 It provided a much needed comprehensive answer to the question “what must be fixed or added to C++ for parallel programming.”
 Intel TBB’s key programming abstraction for parallelism focused on programming in tasks, not threads.
 By also including a task-stealing scheduler, a thread-aware memory allocator, portable locks, global timestamps and concurrent variants of key STL types, Intel TBB truly provided what we needed to program for parallelism in C++.
 The first release was primarily focused on strict fork/join or loop-type data parallelism.

 Intel knew that the success of Intel TBB would be limited if it remained a proprietary solution.
 Even while releasing v1.0, Intel was in discussions with early customers on the future direction of Intel TBB in both features and licensing.

 Watching and listening to early adopters, such as Autodesk Maya*, highlighted that much of the value of TBB was not only for data parallelism but also for more general parallelism using tasks, pipelines, scalable memory allocation and lower-level constructs like synchronization primitives.
 And, Intel got encouragement to make TBB portable by creating a viable open source project.